Lignumvitae Key Botanical State Park

 Lignumvitae Key Botanical State Park is a Florida State Park consisting of Lignumvitae Key, Shell Key, surrounding submerged lands, and a parcel at the northern end of Lower Matecumbe Key.
 The islands are located one mile west of U.S. 1 (Overseas Highway) at mile marker 78.5, and can be reached only by private boat or tour boat.

 Lignumvitae Key was designated a National Natural Landmark by the National Park Service in 1968, recognizing the tropical hardwood hammock on the island.

 The park includes Lignumvitae Key (287 acre), Shell Key (203 acre), a parcel of (11 acre) on Lower Matecumbe Key, three parcels of mangrove forest adjacent to Upper Matecumbe Key and Lower Matecumbe Key, totaling 267 acre, and 9958 acre of submerged land, primarily on the Florida Bay side of the Matecumbe Keys, but extending between Upper Matecumbe Key and Lower Matecumbe Key into the Atlantic Ocean.

 The park is managed jointly with the Indian Key State Historic Site, the Shell Key Preserve State Park, and the San Pedro Underwater Archaeological Preserve State Park.

 The state park largely overlaps the 6,700 acre Lignumvitae Key Aquatic Preserve, which was designated by the state in 1969.

 Flora

-Tropical hardwood hammocks dominate the key.
-Trees found on the island include Holywood Lignum-vitae (Guaiacum sanctum), False Mastic (Sideroxylon foetidissimum), Florida Strangler Fig (Ficus aurea), Poisonwood (Metopium toxiferum), Pigeonplum (Coccoloba diversifolia) and Gumbo-limbo (Bursera simaruba).
+Most of the island is covered by a Tropical hardwood hammock consisting of about 60 species of threes and shrubs, almost all of which originated in the Caribbean bioregion.
+Trees found on the island include holywood lignum-vitae (Guaiacum sanctum), false mastic (Sideroxylon foetidissimum), Florida strangler fig (Ficus aurea), poisonwood (Metopium toxiferum), pigeonplum (Coccoloba diversifolia) and gumbo-limbo (Bursera simaruba).

 Fauna

+Thirty-five species of butterfly have been found on the island, all of which occur elsewhere in the Florida Keys.
+Twenty-two of the butterfly species are resident and breed on the island.
+Key Largo woodrats (Neotoma floridana smalli) and Key Largo cotton mice (Peromyscus gossypinus allapaticola) were introduced on the island in the 1970s and became established.
 Among the park's wildlife are a variety of shore, wading and migratory birds.